shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - update your aplication to do not change product availability to default when availability can not be calculated immediately ([#1659](https://github.com/shopsys/shopsys/pull/1659))
     - see #project-base-diff to update your project

+- update your application to have czech crowns on czech domain and euro on english domain ([#1542](https://github.com/shopsys/shopsys/pull/1542))
+    - see #project-base-diff to update your project

 - update your application to symfony4 ([#1704](https://github.com/shopsys/shopsys/pull/1704))